Internal Family Systems Model: IFS method

-The first step is to help the client access the Self.
-Next, the Self gets to know the Protector(s), its positive intent, and develops a trusting relationship with it.
-Then, with the Protector's permission, the client accesses the Exile(s) to uncover the childhood incident or relationship which is the source of the burden(s) it carries.
-The Exile is retrieved from the past situation and guided to release its burdens.
-Finally, the Protector can then let go of its protective role and assume a healthy one.
+Once the self gets to know the protector(s), and the protector(s) feel understood by the self, the internal attachment rupture is repaired.
+The process of understanding the protector's positive intent through witnessing can be a slow and deeply insightful journey.
+Then, with the protector's permission, the client accesses the exile(s) to uncover the childhood incident or relationship that is the source of the burden(s) it carries.
+The exile is retrieved from the past situation and guided to release its burdens.
+Finally, the protector can then let go of its protective role and assume a less extreme role or a healthy one.